gustavolramos/flutter_website/README.md

 ### Disclaimer

-I created this alongisde a Filledstacks (https://www.youtube.com/@FilledStacks) video and improved things based on it.
+I based the template on a Filledstacks website I really liked (https://www.youtube.com/@FilledStacks)

 Feel free to give me feedback at any given time :)